healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/foodsaver/foodsaver-compact-vs-0160.md

 Button Type: Physical

-Numberof Buttons: 3
+Number of Buttons: 3

-Numberof Modes: 2
+Number of Modes: 2

 The control panel is simple, with just three buttons.
 You've got the "Vacuum" button to start the vacuum process, and right next to it, the "Seal" button for sealing bags.